owhite/MESC_UIs/README.md

 Running a webserver on the ESP32.
 Results are preliminary.
 Install the ESP32/webserver code using platformio:

 ```
+$ cd ESP32/webserver/
 $ pio run
 ```

-You may need to adjust the platformio.ini file:
+Well, that would be great if it works.
+You will  need to adjust the platformio.ini file:
 ```
 [env:esp32-c3-devkitm-1]
 platform = espressif32